seeseekey/Convert2Markdown/README.md

 # WordPress2Markdown

 WordPress2Markdown is a tool that convert WordPress eXtended RSS (WXR) into markdown.
+Export the WordPress site via backend and use the WordPress eXtended RSS (WXR) with this tool.

 ## Usage